This document introduces the concepts that you need to understand how to configure an external HTTP(S) load balancer.

 The load balancer blocks the backend's response if any of the following are true:

-- The total size of response headers exceeds the limit for maximum response header size for external HTTP(S) load balancers.
+- The total size of response headers exceeds the limit for maximum response header size for external Application Load Balancers.

 - The HTTP version is unknown.